 - Comes back and starts browsing

 In the scenario described above, a new session cookie would be placed when the visitor starts browsing again.
-This will be considered a brand new session by Google Analyticcs.
+Even though they never actually navigated away from the page, it would be considered a brand new session by Google Analytics.

 - Jane is standing in line at the grocery store.
-S

 - A cookie is set on her iPhone.

 As it is, the purchase will be attributed to a brand new visit.

-6 – Google Analytics doesn’t reprocess information
+5. Google Analytics doesn’t reprocess information